-If you are experiencing a high no show rate, we would suggest opting for the deposit payment rule and apply a 'due date' followed up by monitoring the deposit report in order to securely obtain guarantee payment for this booking.
+If you are experiencing a high no-show rate, we would suggest opting for the payment rule.

-If you want a further example on the maths of why you should charge a deposit, please click here to see our helpful article.
+If you want a further example on the maths of why you should charge a fee, please click here to see our helpful article.

 *Please be aware that the payment provider will charge you a transaction service fee on all payments processed.